-Meanwhile, following this great generation are baby boomers bracing for a future that will have them working beyond the standard retirement age.
-If it looks like you’ll be working into your 60s, 70s or beyond, here’s a twist on telecommuting that can give you a retirement vibe without retiring.
+Following this great generation of over 75s are baby boomers bracing for a future that will have them working beyond the standard retirement age.
+If it looks like you’ll be working through your 60s into your 70s or beyond, here’s a twist on flexible work that can give you a retirement vibe without retiring.

 Instead, consider a seasonal escape where you do your usual work in the salubrious setting of your choice for six to eight weeks.